 Decor also reveals a lot.
 Amazing gelato doesn’t require an enormous plastic ice cream statue outside or heaps of colorful, eye-catching LED lights.
 Some of my best experiences have been at dimly lit shops with a few wobbly chairs.

 Finally, the gelato storage containers reveal a lot about the quality.
-It is best stored and displayed in metal tubs as they will regulate temperature better.
+It is best stored and displayed in metal tubs, as they better regulate temperature.
 In other words, if you see plastic containers, search elsewhere.

 Look For The Magic Words